wwt/SwiftCurrent/STYLEGUIDE.md

 ## Attribution:
 - This styleguide was forked from the [AirBnB styleguide](https://github.com/airbnb/swift).
 Thanks AirBnB!
-- Inspiration on format also came from [the effective dart docs](https://dart.dev/guides/language/effective-dart), Thanks google!
+- Inspiration on format also came from [the effective dart docs](https://dart.dev/guides/language/effective-dart), Thanks Google!
-- Parts of the styleguide also inspired by [the google swift styleguide](https://google.github.io/swift/#defining-new-operators), Thanks google!
+- Parts of the styleguide also inspired by [the Google Swift styleguide](https://google.github.io/swift/#defining-new-operators), Thanks Google!
 - Parts of the styleguide also inspired by [The Official raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide), Thanks Ray Wenderlich!